contrast-zone/t-rewriter.js/README.md

 ## 2. work done so far

 A lot of research is invested in conceptualisation of *reasoner.js*, and it is still heavily under construction.
 During its conceptualisation journey, it has been an agile experimenting project, advancing its theoretical background with each iteration.
-Curious readers may want to skim over [historical documents directory](https://github.com/mind-child/reasoner.js/tree/master/history) that collect the successive iterations.
+Curious readers may want to skim over [historical documents directory](https://github.com/mind-child/reasoner.js/tree/master/history) that collects the successive iterations.

 The current iteration is explained in actual [working draft](draft/reasoner.md), and its [implementation](https://contrast-zone.github.io/reasoner.js/playground/) is in progress.
 Expect considerable updates to working draft during the implementation phase.